Torrington, CT Area 2024 Field Hockey Summer Camp in Lakeville/Salisbury

 At camp, we will help campers learn about being part of something – a team or cause – bigger than themselves.
 The camp will combine outstanding field hockey instruction with off-field activities and workshops designed to promote teamwork and teach leadership skills.
 At the end of camp, we want all campers to not only be better field hockey players, but also recognize how as leaders they can be more valuable to their team, their school, and their community.

-Caroline Nichols, Former Team USA Olympian, World Cup Member & Current Head Coach of the Columbia University DI Field Hockey Team will lead the players on the Field Hockey & Leadership Academy journey.
-Joining Caroline will be a collection of NCAA & High School coaches and players.
+Patti Klecha-Porter, Head Coach of the Wesleyan University DI Field Hockey Team will lead the players on the Field Hockey & Leadership Academy journey.
+Joining Patti will be a collection of NCAA & High School coaches and players.